 On Wednesday, July 24, the study abroad debriefing meeting for participating students from Keio’s affiliated schools in the 2018 academic year was held at the East Research Building on Mita Campus.

-In the 2014 academic year, Keio established the "University-Endorsed Study Abroad Program for Keio University Affiliated Schools" in which students are selected from among its five affiliated senior high schools, irrespective of school affiliation, to study abroad for about one year at a prestigious boarding school in the US or UK.
+In 2013, Keio established the "University-Endorsed Study Abroad Program for Keio University Affiliated Schools" in which students are selected from among its five affiliated senior high schools, irrespective of school affiliation, to study abroad for about one year at a prestigious boarding school in the US or UK.
 Scholarships are awarded to cover tuition and other fees at the host school.
 Furthermore, students can generally advance or graduate without having to repeat a year of school after returning to Japan.

 The debriefing meeting opened with an address from Vice-President Masahito Omori, followed by presentations by the eight students who participated in the study abroad program.
 Additionally, a discussion among the students was held in English for the first time this year.
 There was a lively exchange of opinions on study and life at the host schools, and it could be keenly felt how much these students had grown during their time abroad.
 Moreover, it was a valuable opportunity to hear what study abroad life is like for students planning to study abroad in the future who were also present at the event.